alpha2262/emergency_compliment/readme.md

 # WDI Emergency Compliment

+Updates to file

 ## Mission…

 Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments WDI-themed.
 When a user visits the site, they should be greeted with a WDI-themed compliment to cheer them up.

-Create a new directory called `emergency_compliment` that holds your Sinatra app.
+Created: directory called `emergency_compliment` that holds your Sinatra app.
 Within this folder, create the following files:

 * `server.rb`
 * `views/layout.erb`